S545232/Flight/README.md

 # Flight
-A console app to sort the passengers based on flight numbers.
+A console app to sort the flight numbers of passengers.